reddio-com/doc/docs/guide/getting-started/mint-nfts-on-layer-2.md

   Your browser does not support the video tag.
 </video>

-- Deploy a smart contract using other tools such as [Remix](https://remix-project.org/), [Hardhat](https://hardhat.org/), you can check the ERC721M contract through the [Reddio Contract Demo repo on GitHub](https://github.com/reddio-com/contract_demo/blob/main/src/contracts/ERC721MintFor.sol).
-If you are using ERC721, implement the [`mintFor`](https://github.com/reddio-com/contract_demo/blob/main/src/contracts/ERC721MintFor.sol) function in this repo.
+- Reuse the ERC721M contract located at [Contract Sample repo](https://github.com/reddio-com/contract_demo/blob/main/src/contracts/ERC721MintFor.sol) to deploy a smart contract using other tools such as [Hardhat](https://hardhat.org/) or [Remix](https://remix-project.org/).
+If you are using ERC721, please implement the [`mintFor`](https://github.com/reddio-com/contract_demo/blob/main/src/contracts/ERC721MintFor.sol) function in this repo.

 After the deployment, you will get the smart contract address.
 Please keep the smart contract address.

-You can check the smart contract detail on Etherscan by following this [tutorial](https://docs.reddio.com/guide/getting-started/check-your-eth-erc20-nft-balance.html#view-smart-contract-details-on-layer-1).
+You can check the smart contract detail on Etherscan by following this [guide](https://docs.reddio.com/guide/getting-started/check-your-eth-erc20-nft-balance.html#view-smart-contract-details-on-layer-1).

 ## Binding the smart contract with the Reddio platform